JuliaLang/www.julialang.org/blog/2020/08/invalidations.md

 invalidation is sometimes necessary if you want both good runtime performance and interactive usage, and this combination is one of the best things about Julia.
 The real question is whether there are *unnecessary* invalidations, or an unexploited strategy to limit their impact.
-Determining the answer to that question requires that we develop an understanding the common sources of invalidation and what can be done to fix them.
+While the table above resoundingly demonstrates the feasibility of reducing the frequency of invalidation, going any further requires that we develop an understanding the common sources of invalidation and what can be done to fix them.

 ## Changes in Julia that have reduced the number of invalidations